-Please aim to complete Mission Action Planning 2023 before the summer holidays (ideally by the end of July 2023).
-This will enable the Resourcing Mission & Ministry team (RMM) to review them before September and to discern common needs so we can better support parishes.
+Please aim to complete Mission Action Planning 2025 before the end of 2025.
+This will enable the Resourcing Mission & Ministry team (RMM) to review them early 2026 and to discern common needs so we can better support parishes.

-About Mission Action Planning 2023
+About Mission Action Planning 2025